 So what do you need?

 A single-sentence riskiest-assumption statement.
 "Doctors will choose our scheduling tool over their existing one if we offer X." "Small business owners will pay $40/month for an AI assistant that handles Y." "Couples planning a wedding will use a shared decision tool if it integrates with Z." Whatever the business is, write it down in one sentence.
-The sentence should be specific enough for a yes-or-no answer.
+The sentence should be specific enough that the experiment can produce a yes-or-no answer.

 A defined experiment that tests the assumption.
-If the assumption is "doctors will choose," the experiment is a side-by-side comparison or pre-sale ask.
+If the assumption is "doctors will choose," the experiment is some form of side-by-side comparison or pre-sale ask.
 If it's "small businesses will pay," the experiment is a real checkout with real cards.
 If it's "couples will use," the experiment is a real pilot with real couples.
 Write down the experiment in a paragraph.
 Write down the success criterion.

 A success criterion you'd commit to in writing.
 "We will consider this validated if 8 out of 20 doctors we demo to say they'd switch."
 "We will consider this validated if 30 of 1,000 ad-clickers complete checkout."
-The criterion must be specific enough to tell, afterward, whether you're allowed to declare victory.
+The criterion has to be specific enough that you can tell, afterward, whether you're allowed to declare victory.
 Founders who skip this step always declare victory regardless of the result.

 A budget for the experiment in time and money.
 Maybe it's two weeks and $500.
 Maybe it's a month and $5,000.
 The budget should be small enough that running it doesn't bet the company, and big enough that the experiment can actually run.
 Write it down.
 Don't violate it.